Fashion forecasting – What it is, how it works and why it matters in 2026

 • Accurate forecasting helps brands stay competitive by predicting trends, aligning collections with consumer demand, and reducing waste, leading to optimized inventory and profitability.

-• AI and data-driven insights are transforming fashion forecasting, with tools like Heuritech offering over 90% accuracy, enabling brands to plan ahead and respond quickly to trends.
+• AI and data-driven insights are transforming fashion forecasting, with tools like Heuritech offering over 90% accuracy up to two years in advance by analyzing millions of social media images monthly.

 Fashion forecasting is the art and science of predicting which styles, colors, and themes will shape the industry’s future.
 In a market where consumer preferences shift overnight and social media can launch or bury a trend in days, the ability to forecast accurately is crucial for staying one step ahead.
 Brands that master this practice can better align collections with emerging demand, optimize inventory, and even drive sustainability by cutting back on overproduction.
 Global data indicates that time-to-market has accelerated by nearly 30% over the past decade, underscoring the need for precise forecasting to remain both relevant and profitable.